Browser issue

 capital

-Capital broadly describes anything that confers value or benefit, such as physical assets, intellectual property or the financial assets of a business or an individual.
-In economics, capital refers to resources that can be used for productivity.
+Capital broadly describes anything that gives value or benefit, such as physical assets, intellectual property or the financial assets of a business or an individual.
+In economics, capital refers to resources that can be used for production.
 This is sometimes called real capital.
-In finance, capital consists of equity and other tools that could help a business absorb losses.
-This type of capital encompasses Common Equity Tier 1, Tier 1 and Tier 2.
+In finance, capital consists of equity and other tools that help businesses handle losses.
 We set minimum capital requirements for banks to ensure they can absorb any losses that arise.
 Capital that comes from shares is also called 'paid-up' capital.

 capital account